KC-7/python-quiz/README.md

 - The Code Institute's Gitpod Python Terminal Window Template was used as the initial template for this project.

-- The walk through project I completed with the Code Insitute, <a href="https://github.com/KC-7/love-sandwiches" target="_blank" rel="noopener" aria-label="Link to The Code Institute Walkthrough Project, Love Maths (opens in new tab)">Love Sandwiches</a>, was a good source to reference for information such as implementing the main function, linking to the google sheet and uploading to Heroku.
+- The walk through project I completed with the Code Insitute, <a href="" target="_blank" rel="noopener" aria-label="Link to The Code Institute Walkthrough Project, Love Maths (opens in new tab)">Love Sandwiches</a>, was a good source to reference for information such as implementing the main function, linking to the google sheet and uploading to Heroku.

 - I found the three mentor calls with my mentor in CI, Rohit, very useful.